 In the midst of the pandemic, we’re also now seeing a historic movement for social justice in response to police brutality toward people of color.
 The overwhelming trauma of police killings—now repeatedly caught on video—combined with the pandemic and its disproportionate effects on communities of color have created what one Howard University researcher calls a “perfect storm.”
 This social movement has already made history, with undoubtedly far-reaching changes to come.

-The Saturn-Pluto conjunction
+The Saturn-Pluto conjunction in history and 2020

 In the 20th century, hard aspects between Saturn and Pluto have been particularly significant.